-One of Killarney’s oldest structures, Old Weir Bridge is one of the most spectacular arches around.
-The magical setting of the Old Weir Bridge is however slightly difficult to access as it can only be accessed by foot, bike, or horse-drawn carriage.
+One of Killarney’s oldest structures, Old Weir Bridge, is one of the most spectacular arches around.
+The magical setting of the Old Weir Bridge is however, slightly difficult to access as it can only be accessed by foot, bike, or horse-drawn carriage.

-However, despite this, it is well worth making the effort and this spectacular setting is often forgotten about which is unfortunate considering the magical aura it offers and is certainly not completely off the “beat and track”.
+However, despite this, it is well worth making the effort and this spectacular setting is often forgotten about which is unfortunate considering the magical aura it offers and it is certainly not completely off the “beat and track”.

 Innisfallen is home to the ruins of Innisfallen Abbey, one of the most spectacular archaeological remains, that dates back as far back as the early Christian period.